 APL was gentle: abstract, clean, austere and so intoxicatingly elegant.
 I loved Iverson notation and how it manifested in what remains the most beautiful symbol set ever devised for a programming language.
 Blinded by passion I overlooked APL’s faults but as my ardor cooled I took notice of one glaring APL problem that persists to this day.
 Displaying, printing, emailing and now blogging with APL is a pain!
 Much has improved with the steady adoption of Unicode but even today handling APL imposes burdens.
 For example, without the APL385 Unicode font your browser will mangle the following APL characters.

 By the way, if you have not installed APL385 Unicode I highly recommend downloading and installing it.
-You can get APL385 at Vector.
 Regrettably installing a Unicode APL font will not fix all your APL character problems!
 In particular you cannot reliably:

 - Copy and paste APL code between APL vendors or between APL and other languages.

-- Typeset APL listings with ubiquitous packages like lstlisting.
+- Typeset APL listings with ubiquitous LaTeX packages like lstlisting.